randomairborne/experienced/README.md

+# Experienced

+A powerful, flexible discord leveling bot

-# How to Self-Host Experienced
+## How to Self-Host Experienced

 The easisest way to self-host experienced is on Debian or Ubuntu Linux.
 Thus, this is how this tutorial will set up Experienced.

 If you'd rather just have a hosted bot, that's fine!
 (I also appreciate the CLOUT) [Click here to invite it.](https://discord.com/api/oauth2/authorize?client_id=1035970092284002384&permissions=0&scope=bot%20applications.commands)

-## Creating a Discord application
+### Creating a Discord application

 First, we need to create a Discord application.
 Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and click the `New Application` button in the top right corner.
 Give it a nice name, then click continue.
 Now we need to create a .env file, which should look like this: